 A Barbarian is not a member of another race, no. These are not new creatures, or always thrown out of society.
 Their names needn’t even be different from their base race.
 However, your standard Barbarian has inherent differences that change what they prefer to be called; Barbarians are likely the class that changes your character’s name the most.
 This guide is designed to help you make some considerations about your character’s background.

-Barbarians are not necessarily isolated in “barbarian” communities.
+In 5E, the barbarian class is not necessarily isolated in “barbarian” communities.
 Indeed, “barbarian” tribes are not even necessarily full of barbarians!
 In those tribes, the barbarian class should be as rare as a Fighter is in a city.
 Barbarians are not simply primal people; they are warriors, trained, armed to the teeth, and full of a seething hatred.

 Barbarians in civilization are likely uncomfortable.
-Barbarians born into civilization have concerns about rules and haughty, higher-class peoples.
+Barbarians born into civilization have concerns about rules and haughty, higher-class people.
 They are typically brawlers, bodyguards, and help the lesser man with their massive strength.
 The reason that the cliché “barbarian drinks himself out of a bar” exists… is because a barbarian drinks to have a reason to stay in a town.
 They are constantly talked down to – or feared – due to their rage.

 A Barbarian is in their element on the battlefield.
 When they are allowed to let their rage out, they are reborn.
 They make their legacy with their insane courage and prowess with a weapon in hand.
 This makes them perfect defenders of the underequipped “barbarian tribes” that they normally call home.